Find Twins in the Digital Twin Registry

 • Even if the client provides sorting information, arbitrary ordering can still occur if parallel accesses (deleting or adding elements) take place.

-• If it is important that ALL elements are returned, user-defined sorting cannot be used.
+• If it is important that all elements are returned, user-defined sorting cannot be used.

 Currently, only reviewed attributes from the root entity can be used.
 If a desired attribute is not available, please contact us.